ING: What companies and investors should know about COP28

 The fossil fuel debate continues at COP28

 The run-up to COP meetings is often far from cheerful – and this year is no exception, with the UN publishing the global stocktake report which clearly shows that much more needs to be done to reduce global emissions.
 The phasing out of fossil fuels in general – and coal in particular – will feature prominently at COP28.
-As will efforts to reduce methane emissions and stop deforestation, two other sources of greenhouse gasses.
+As will efforts to reduce methane emissions and stop deforestation, two other sources of greenhouse gases (GHGs).

 On the fossil fuel front, we expect more guidance on the topic of unabated versus abated fossil fuels.
 This could have important consequences for the design of transition pathways for sectors and individual companies.